Danithagod/ghostui/packages/ghostui/src/review/COMPONENT_API_ANALYSIS.md

 - Reports components missing ref forwarding

 **Example issues found:**
-- `BatToggle` renders a button but doesn't use forwardRef
 - `GhostToast` has interactive elements but doesn't expose refs
 - `GraveModal` should forward refs for focus management